kora-projects/kora-docs/mkdocs/docs/en/documentation/openapi-codegen.md

     )
     ```

-    1. Enabling validation on the HTTP server controller side
+    1. Enables validation on the HTTP server controller side

+When `enableServerValidation` is enabled, the generator adds validation annotations to models and server method parameters,
+and also adds `@Validate` to controller methods with validated parameters.
+`enableServerValidationInterceptor` controls adding `ValidationHttpServerInterceptor`, which converts validation errors to HTTP responses.
+If `enableServerValidationInterceptor` is not specified explicitly, it is considered enabled when server validation is enabled.
+If `enableServerValidationInterceptor = false` is specified, validation annotations remain, but the standard response interceptor is not added.

+### Delegate Implementation { #delegate-method-body }

+The server generator creates a controller and a `delegate` contract where the user implements application logic.
+By default, `delegateMethodBodyMode = none`, so `delegate` contract methods do not get a standard body and must be implemented by the application.

+If `delegateMethodBodyMode = throwException` is set, methods get a body that throws an exception, and the generator also creates a module
+with a default `delegate` contract implementation.
+This mode is useful when the application must be built before all operations are implemented, or when custom implementations are connected gradually.

+===! ":fontawesome-brands-java: `Java`"

+    ```groovy
+    configOptions = [
+        mode: "java-server",
+        delegateMethodBodyMode: "throwException"
+    ]
+    ```

+=== ":simple-kotlin: `Kotlin`"

+    ```groovy
+    configOptions = mapOf(
+        "mode" to "kotlin-server",
+        "delegateMethodBodyMode" to "throwException"
+    )
+    ```

 ### Interceptors { #interceptors-2 }

-It is possible to put [interceptors](http-server.md#interceptors) on created controllers with `@HttpController` annotation.
+Generated controllers annotated with `@HttpController` can also be annotated with [interceptors](http-server.md#interceptors).

-The value is a Json object whose key is the api tag from the contract, and the value is an object with `type` and `tag` fields,
+The value is a `JSON` object where the key is an API tag from the contract and the value is an object with `type` and `tag` fields.
-it is possible to specify both fields at the same time, or optionally one of them:
+Both fields can be specified together, or only one of them can be specified:

-- `type` - the implementation class of a particular interceptor
+- `type` - implementation class of a concrete interceptor
-- `tag` - tags of the interceptor (can be specified as an array of strings).
+- `tag` - interceptor tags, either a string or an array of strings

-In order to do this, set the `configOptions.interceptors` parameter:
+Set `configOptions.interceptors`:

 ===! ":fontawesome-brands-java: `Java`"